I wrote this essay just before 2000, and although some of the examples are dated, it is more relevant today than it was then.

 Expansionary and sustainable cultures are so different that a person from one finds it hard to imagine how a person from the other feels.
 We have an expansionary culture, where a person’s well-defined ego is independent of the group, and personal identity, power, and the desire for wealth are considered basic needs.
 Nature is dominated and exploited by such cultures, and conflict is inevitable.
 Laws need to be enforced because of the constant clash of selves.

 A sustainable culture is utterly different.
 A person has identity only as a member of a group.
 Isolation from the group can kill.
-(There is a high risk of death among jailed Australian Aboriginals, although many are urban people.)
+(There is a high risk of death among jailed Australian Aborigines, although many are urban people.)
 In a sustainable culture, possessions do not indicate success, because success as compared to others is unimportant.
 They are appreciated only in terms of their function or beauty, and are readily shared.
-Even modern, city-dwelling Aboriginals share their possessions with their family, often a large group.
+Even modern, city-dwelling Aborigines share their possessions with their family, often a large group.

 Several sustainable cultures have no chiefs or underlings.
 People may be admired for their abilities, and may have specialist roles for which they are well suited.
 This gains respect and acknowledgment, status but not power.
 Elders are respected for their wisdom, but need to gain consensus to achieve action.
 Society’s rules are not seen as laws imposed by people, but as ‘laws of nature:’ unavoidable, fixed, divinely controlled.
 The only need for external discipline is for children until they are trained.